fmalina/revisions-blocl/activism/betweendebtanddevil.md

 Debt contracts and banks make financial instability inevitable.
 Left to itself, a free financial system will produce too much private credit.

-But shouldn’t we fix the problem by structural reforms rather than expecting central banks and regulators to manage an inherently unstable system?
+But shouldn't we fix the problem by structural reforms rather than expecting central banks and regulators to manage an inherently unstable system?

 Credit markets raise issues of vital general public interest: free market